NREL/HPC/docs/Documentation/Development/Languages/r.md

 ??? note "Using the pbdR Project"

     The [pbdR project](http://r-pbd.org/) "enables high-level distributed data parallelism in R, so that it can easily utilize large HPC platforms with thousands of cores, making the R language scale to unparalleled heights."
 There are several packages within this project: pbdMPI for easy MPI work, pbdDMAT for distributed data matrices and associated functions, and pbdDEMO for a tutorial/vignette describing most of the project's details.

+    The `pbdMPI` package provides the MPI interface, which requires Open MPI.
+Note that Open MPI must be loaded prior to installing the package.
+For example, on Kestrel:

+    ```
+    $ module load openmpi/4.1.5-gcc
+    $ R
+    > install.packages("pbdMPI")
+    ```

     The following script is a ranknode.R example using the pbdMPI package: